DE-archive/query_strategy/README.md

 => #<Post id: 1, title: "New Post", upvotes: 0, created_at: "2017-01-21 10:13:13", updated_at: "2017-01-21 10:13:13", user_id: 1>
 ```

 Looks much better, isn’t it?
-With default scope we don’t have to write the ordering in the controller or model methods for every action, that's awesome!
+With `:default scope` we don’t have to write the ordering in the controller or model methods for every action, that's awesome!

 But obviously in some cases we should remove our including comments, you can call unscoped method for that